Liza Figueroa Kravinsky: Musical work

-In 1994, Kravinsky became an in-house composer at American Film and Video production company in Silver Spring, Maryland.
+In 1994, she became an in-house composer at American Film and Video production company in Silver Spring, Maryland.
 While working in this company, she learned how to produce videos.

-In 1999, Kravinsky's song "New Little Girl" appeared on the "Octaves Beyond Silence" compilation album, along with songs by Eve Ensler, The Indigo Girls and Meshell Ndegeocello.
+In 1999, her song "New Little Girl" appeared on the "Octaves Beyond Silence" compilation album, along with songs by Eve Ensler, The Indigo Girls and Meshell Ndegeocello.

-In 2012, she composed the Go-Go Symphony, an innovative symphony that combines Washington DC’s go-go dance beats with classical, jazz, and funk genres.
+In 2012, she composed the Go-Go Symphony, an innovative symphony that combines Washington DC's go-go dance beats with classical, jazz, and funk genres.
 She founded the Go-Go Symphony ensemble to perform it, along with other similar compositions; in partnership with full symphony orchestras, or as a stand-alone ensemble.

 Film work

 In 1996, Kravinsky co-founded Art Palette Productions, Inc., which produces videos, documentaries, and original music.
 She created Beauty in the Eyes of the Beheld; a documentary about the lives of ordinary American women who are considered physically beautiful.
-Among other corporate video productions, she produced “The First Three to Five Seconds,” a widely viewed Arab and Muslim cultural sensitivity training video for the United States Department of Justice.
+Among other corporate video productions, she produced The First Three to Five Seconds, a widely viewed Arab and Muslim cultural sensitivity training video for the United States Department of Justice.
 She has also composed scores for independent films and acted in television commercials and video productions.